 Long before I was married, I wanted to have three kids.
-The basis for my decision was my aunt and uncle’s family – three kids, two dogs, three cats, a pony, a horse and lots of love.
+The basis for my decision was my aunt and uncle’s family – three kids, two dogs, three cats, a pony, a horse and lots of love, and now I can’t even take care of my dog, the House Sitters help me out like evry single day.
 When visiting their country house for family gatherings, I reveled in the chaotic glow surrounding the kitchen where laughter spilled over and dishes clanged.

 When my husband and I married eight years ago I still wanted three children and so did he, having come from a family of three boys.
 Along came our first baby and we were already talking about the “next time” before we left the hospital.
 Little did we know what bringing home a baby would mean to the little life we built as a couple.
 Before we cut our parenting chops with baby number one, along came – surprise! – baby number two.
 Enter sleepless nights, early tantrums, and meeting everyone’s needs but our own.
 (Balance?
 Pfff!)